Courts in North Carolina, Pennsylvania reject Republican-backed congressional maps

 The map approved on Wednesday largely eschews major changes, while eliminating one Republican-held district due to the state's slower population growth.
 Republicans and Democrats currently hold nine seats each.

+Democrats, by contrast, said the rulings ensured fair maps and protected voters' rights.

+"This is a substantial win for Pennsylvanians who now get to vote for the candidate of their choosing in fair, lawful districts for the next decade," Eric Holder, the chairman of the National Democratic Redistricting Committee, said in a statement after the Pennsylvania decision.

-Republicans need to flip only a handful of seats in November's midterm elections to recapture control of the U.S. House of Representatives and stymie much of President Joe Biden's legislative agenda.
+Republicans need to flip only a handful of seats in November's midterm elections to recapture control of the U.S. House and stymie much of President Joe Biden's legislative agenda.

 States must redraw their congressional maps every 10 years under federal law to account for population shifts.
 In most cases, lawmakers control redistricting, leading to partisan gerrymandering, the process by which one party manipulates district lines to increase its power.